Manaus Amazonas, Brazil Travel Guide

 Download offline maps.
 Mobile data may be limited in remote areas.

-Tours with a guide are ideal for convenience and local specialist knowledge.
+Tours accompanied by a guide are ideal for convenience and local specialist knowledge.
 Book in Manaus or online.

-Visits to communities offer insight into traditional life and crafts.
+Visits to communities shed light on traditional life and crafts.
 Purchase directly from communities.